DataSF/datasf.github.io/academy/_posts/2016-03-12-intermediate-tableau-i.md

 ## About this course

-This classroom based workshop is the second in a series of workshops on Tableau offered by the Data Academy.
-Tableau Public is a free data visualization software that allows you to quickly create charts, maps, and dashboards with interactive filtering and drill-down capabilities.
+This classroom based workshop is the second in a series of workshops on Tableau offered by the Data Academy. &nbsp;Tableau Public is a free data visualization software that allows you to quickly create charts, maps, and dashboards with interactive filtering and drill-down capabilities.

 This course is a natural continuation of our Introduction to Tableau training.
 We will show you how to create advanced and beautiful visualizations with only a few clicks.

+&nbsp;

 ## What you'll learn

-Please click on the links to access how-to guides.
-A few links will require you to log in using a free Tableau Public account.
+Please click on the links to access how-to guides.&nbsp; A few links will require you to log in using a free Tableau Public account.

 * How to use multiple measures on the same axis
   * [Dual axes charts](http://onlinehelp.tableau.com/current/pro/online/windows/en-us/help.htm#multiplemeasures_dualaxes.html?)